Brian Dukes

 There is a chance that the rival company is trying to extract lucrative information from you under the guise of being a potential buyer.

-Therefore, to ensure your buyer is trustworthy:
+Therefore, to qualify your buyer or ensure they are trustworthy:

-Give the interested buyer a questionnaire to fill
+Give the Interested Buyer a Questionnaire to Fill

 Apart from basic details, ensure it has numerous questions about the competitor company’s past acquisitions and financial position.
 If the buyer shows no interest in answering these queries, it may indicate they have no real interest in buying your business.